Developing Ionic application with Clojurescript - To-do App

 6. Data model

-Since the purpose of this tutorial is not to show how to develop standard reagent or re-frame application, I will skipp that part.
-There are much better tutorials on the topic.
+Since the purpose of this tutorial is not to show how to develop a standard reagent or re-frame application, I will skip that part.
+There are many better tutorials on this topic.
 I'll focus on introducing Ionic.

-If you want to take a look at the re-frame specific part, please check iotodo.db, iotodo.events and iotodo.subs namespaces.
+If you want to take a look at the re-frame-specific part, please check the iotodo.db, iotodo.events and iotodo.subs namespaces.

-UI code using Ionic will be located under iotodo.view.
+UI code using Ionic will be located in iotodo.view.

-First, we'll create a todo screen and set it as application main-panel
+First, we'll create a todo screen and set it as the application main-panel

 (defn todo-screen []